Interested? See

 Delivery

-Take your love of computer games to the next level with our Computer Games Development course, which is offered as either a three-year BSc (Hons) or four-year MComp (Hons) degree.
-You’ll benefit from being taught by enthusiastic and experienced lecturers.
+Take your love of computer games to the next level with our BSc Computer Games Development course.
+You’ll be taught by enthusiastic and experienced lecturers.
 Many of them are still active and influential in the games industry.

 Why study with us